 The Lahu hill tribe women wear very distinctive black and red jackets and skirts and the men wear baggy green or blue pants.
 They have a reputation as excellent hunters, and survive off vegetable cultivation, with some supplementing this meagre income with opium production.

 Although primarily subsistence farmers, growing rice and corn for their consumption, the Lahu hill tribe people are also proud of their hunter-warrior heritage.
 They remain strict, serious people governed by firm principles of right and wrong — every individual in the village answers to the collective will of the elders.
 While less importance is placed on the extended family than in other hill tribe communities, the Lahu are still strongly committed to principles of unity and working together for survival.
 Lahu hill tribe people may have the most gender-equitable society in the world.

 These pictures were taken by Donna Bramhall of Haute Culture Textile Tours for Green Trails.
 To enlarge click on the image.

 The major communal festival of the Lahu hill tribe marks the beginning of the Lunar New Year, while the Festival of Eating the New Rice is also important.
 Christmas is an important festival among Lahu who are Christians.

-Lahu in Green Trails programs
+The Lahu people feature in Green Trails tours